Global and Local Semantic Completion Learning for Vision-Language Pre-training: Experiments

 Due to our adaptable vision encoder, the image-text pre-trained model can be readily transferred to video-text pre-training.
 We evaluate text-to-video retrieval on two popular datasets, MSRVTT and LSMDC, to prove the performance of the video pre-training model.
 Table~\ref{table:msrvtt_lsmdc} summarizes results under both fine-tuning and zero-shot settings.
 In the fine-tuning situation, compared with the previous SOTA model, our model with MGSC achieves notable performance improvements with $+4.6\%$ and $+10.1\%$ in R@1 on MSRVTT and LSMDC.
 When doing zero-shot retrieval, MGSC also gains remarkable improvements over the existing methods with $+4.8\%$ and $+3.4\%$ in R@1 on MSRVTT and LSMDC, respectively.
 These results demonstrate that the knowledge of our model learned from image-text data can be used to improve the performance of video-text retrieval tasks.

-Due to computational resource constraints, we don't incorporate MLTC into video-text pre-training.
+Due to limitations in computational resources, we did not pre-train our model with the MLTC task on the WebVid dataset.
 However, in order to demonstrate the generalization of MLTC for video retrieval tasks, we conduct zero-shot text-to-video retrieval experiments using both image-text pre-training models with and without MLTC.
 As shown in Table \ref{table:zs video retrieval}, ours (GLSCL) outperforms ours (MGSC) by 3.0 and 0.6 points in terms of R@1 metric on MSRVTT and LSMDC, respectively.
+These results once again highlight the effectiveness of our proposed MLTC pre-training task.